tthoma24/resume/README.md

 Proven talent for aligning business strategy and objectives with established technical support and security paradigms to achieve maximum operational impacts with minimum resource expenditures.
 Efficiency-focused thought leader with expertise spanning system administration, computer and server security, hands-on and remote support, cross-functional team participation, complex problem-solving and troubleshooting, cluster and cloud computing, process optimization, security awareness training, customer service, and technology solutions.
 Exceptionally dedicated professional with keen interpersonal, communication, and organizational skills.

 # PROFESSIONAL EXPERIENCE
-## IT Support Specialist, GNS Healthcare | Jun 15 - Present
+## GNS Healthcare, Cambridge MA | Jun 2015 - Present

-Cambridge, MA
+IT Support Specialist

-*	Proven ability to explain issues and their resolution to users at all company levels, including C and D-level Executives.
+* Explain issues and their resolution to users at all company levels, including C and D-level executives.

-* Troubleshoot client and server side software and hardware issues.
-Provide resolutions to end users virtually/in-person.
-Escalate as appropriate.
+* Troubleshoot client- and server-side software and hardware issues; provide resolutions to end users virtually/in-person; escalate as appropriate.

-* Reinstall and/or deploy new desktop and server hardware and software.
+* Reinstall and/or deploy new desktop and server hardware.
+* Install and deploy new AWS-based servers utilizing EC2, S3, Glacier, VPC, RDS, and Redshift.
+* Install and configure software on AWS, VMware virtualized, and local Linux servers, including Apache, Tomcat, SSL certificates, Java, and Docker.

-* Responsible for creation, deletion, and modification of LDAP and SaaS user accounts and associated permissions.
+* Create, delete, and modify LDAP and SaaS user accounts and associated permissions.

-* Assist Cloud Architect by triaging issues with cloud compute applications and services, and the installation and configuration of new services.
+* Assist Cloud Architect by triaging issues with cloud compute applications, services, and the installation and configuration of new services; gain experience with load balancing and HA.
+* Assist Junior IT Support Specialist with end-user incident resolution.
+* Author and maintain accurate documentation for a wide variety of technology and services within the Confluence-based knowledge base.

-* Work closely with other IT team members to execute projects including moving services to AWS, email migration, physical office move, server security and HITRUST CSF (https://hitrustalliance.net/hitrust-csf)  certification effort.
+* Collaborate with other IT team members to execute projects using Agile and Scrum methodologies.
+Projects include moving services into AWS, email migration, physical office move, server security and automation, and HITRUST CSF (https://hitrustalliance.net) certification effort.

-*	Provide security awareness trainings for new hires.
+* Deliver security awareness trainings for new hires.

-* Recent experience with Agile and Scrum methodologies.

 ## IT Help Analyst II, MIT Information Systems and Technology | May 13 - May 15